 Cities such as Austin and San Antonio in Central Texas, which will be situated along the path of totality on April 8, 2024, average about 50% cloud coverage on an early-April afternoon.

 Meanwhile, the sky is typically 60% to 70% filled with clouds at the same time in places like Cleveland and Buffalo, New York, also along the path of totality for the upcoming Great North American Solar Eclipse.

 According to a March 2015 blog post written by Brettschneider, April is the sixth-cloudiest month of the year on average for the Lower 48 states.

 But it's important to keep in mind that these are simply average amounts of cloud coverage, and the weather doesn't always abide by what it's "supposed" to do.

 A low-pressure system could potentially sweep across Texas and disrupt viewing conditions with clouds and rain in the state that favors the clearest skies along the path of the eclipse.
 Or high pressure might park itself over the northeastern U.S. and bring a clear day to the areas most likely to have stubborn cloud coverage in early April.

 The exact forecast details such as the amount of cloud coverage won't be known until the total solar eclipse is about a week away.
-But next year around this time, you'll be able to get some early predictions for locations along the path of totality using the FutureView feature inside your FOX Weather app.
+But in the coming weeks, you'll be able to get some early predictions for locations along the path of totality using the FutureView feature inside your FOX Weather app.
 Simply click the "plan" tab to track the weather for events up to nearly one year in advance.
 Click here to learn how to take advantage of this powerful tool.

 If the weather doesn't cooperate for this rare event in 2024, the next total solar eclipse visible from the U.S. will happen on Aug.
 12, 2045.